How to Place a Baby for Adoption in Arizona

 After you’ve chosen your baby’s family, you can continue communicating with them until the baby is born.
 If you place your baby for adoption in Arizona, you’re able to remain in contact with them after the adoption is finalized and throughout your baby’s life, to whatever extent you are comfortable with.

-Many women who have placed their child for adoption feel as if they’ve gained an extended family!
+Many women who have placed their child for adoption feel as if they’ve gained an extended family.
 It can be a unique lifelong bond built through love.

-4. Make Your Birth Plan
+Step 4: Make Your Birth Plan

 Creating a clear plan for your stay in the hospital for the birth of your baby can help you feel more prepared and relaxed.
-When you’re considering adoption in AZ, you will work with your adoption specialist to create a birth plan that works with you.
+When you’re considering adoption in AZ, you will work with your adoption specialist to create a birth plan that works for you.
 You’ll decide:

 Who you want to be with you in the hospital room and/or delivery room for support

 How much you’d like the adoptive family to be involved in the birth of the baby